minibugdev/SheetSelection/README.md

 - Set items by `Builder.items(List<SheetSelectionItem>)`.
 - Set selected item by `Builder.selectedPosition(Int)`. default is `SheetSelection.NO_SELECT`
 - Show dragged indicator by `Builder.showDraggedIndicator(Boolean)`. default is `false`
-- Handle on item click by `Builder.onItemClickListener()`.
 - Set custom theme by `Builder.theme(@StyleRes)`.
+- To handle the item click listener by `Builder.onItemClickListener()`.

 ## Customize your own style
 ![Sheet Selection](screenshot/ss_2.png)

 ### 1.Define your theme and style
-Add your theme and style to `styles.xml` or wherever your want.
+Add your theme and style to `styles.xml` or wherever you want.

 **1. Title** text style `parent` must be `Widget.SheetSelection.Title` eg.
 ``` xml